Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/pubmed.jpg)

-To run the downloader module, change "downloader" in the ignore section to false (cord_loader and text_loader to true) and provide the following arguments in the "downloader" section of the config file:
+To run the downloader module, change "downloader" in the ignore section to false (cord_loader, text_loader and pubmed_bulk_loader to true) and provide the following arguments in the "downloader" section of the config file:

-#### Config file argument:
+#### Config file arguments:
 ```console
     "input_path": path to file with pubmed IDs
     "output_path": path to storage location for output